 “If you need a new process and don't install it, you pay for it without getting it” (Ken Stork).

-If you have a business system that is sputtering along, you can be sure there are excessive mistakes and inefficiencies.
-Perhaps you also have customer dissatisfaction and defection.
-To let the system continue will run up direct as well as indirect costs.
-So, if you don’t improve the system now, you’ll eventually lose the money you might have used to install a new one.
-You will pay for it without getting it!
+If you have a business system or process that is sputtering along, you can be sure there are excessive errors and inefficiencies.
+Perhaps you also have customer dissatisfaction or even defection.
+To let the faulty system continue is to suffer an unnecessary loss of profit.
+If you don’t improve the system now, you’ll eventually lose the money you might have used to install a better one.
+You will pay the cost of the new and improved system without actually getting it!
 Every day you wait is taking money out of your pocket.

 Improvement Principle #2